The Spectral Amplitude Principle for Dynamics of Quantum Neural Networks: Methods

+We contrast the analytical predictions derived from the QNTK regime with the actual training dynamics observed during the optimization of the three target functions defined in Eq.~\ref{eq:curves} to empirically validate our framework.

-In the problem of three-curve training, we can obtain the actual evolution of dynamics from the training process.
-We compare the numerical results with the analytic solutions, as shown in Fig.~\ref{Fig:fit}.
-We can see that analytic solutions basically share the same behavior of residual dynamics for the dominant frequency.
-Remarkably, the residual dynamics verifies that the residuals of the dominant frequency of the objective function decay exponentially under the setting of a small learning rate $\eta $.
-Moreover, the analytic solutions do not fit well with those of actual dynamics for the remaining frequencies, especially at the early stage of training.
-Nevertheless, the analytic approach for residue dynamics still gives a good description of the whole training process, since residues for those remaining frequencies have a magnitude of several orders smaller than the residue of the dominant frequency.
+As illustrated in Fig.~\ref{Fig:fit}, the analytical solutions exhibit a high degree of fidelity to the empirical residual dynamics.
+Remarkably, the residual dynamics verifies that the residuals of the frequency components possessing significant spectral amplitudes of the objective function decay exponentially under the setting of a small learning rate $\eta $.
+Moreover, the analytic solutions do not fit well with those of actual dynamics for the remaining, especially at the early stage of training.
+Nevertheless, the analytic approach for residual dynamics still gives a good description of the whole training process, since residuals for those remaining have a magnitude of several orders smaller than the residual of the frequency components with high spectral amplitude.